Hudson's FTM Resource Guide

 Pain and discomfort

 Certain methods of binding can be sweaty, uncomfortable, or even painful, as well as restrictive to your movement and even your breathing if done too tightly.
-Please use caution and common sense when binding--if it hurts, cuts your skin, or prevents you from breathing, it is too tight.
+Please use caution and common sense when binding-- if it hurts, cuts your skin, or prevents you from breathing, it is too tight.

 Sweating and skin irritation

-Binder adjustment
+Binder modification

 You might find that the binder you choose will tend to roll up in certain areas, particularly around the waist.
 If this is a problem for you, try sewing an extra length of fabric all the way around the bottom of the binder, and tuck that extra material snugly into your pants.

 If you find that you have areas of chafing or bulging around the armpit area, you might want to try trimming and/or otherwise altering that area with a needle and thread.
-You can often find inexpensive solutions, such as spandex, lycra, velcro, and other materials at your local fabric store, using trial and error to make alterations that suit your specific frame.
+You can often find inexpensive solutions, such as spandex, Lycra, Velcro, and other materials at your local fabric store, using trial and error to make alterations that suit your specific frame.

-It is worth checking with FTM organizations, FTM internet groups, and FTM web pages for advice on common binding challenges and problems; many guys have come up with brilliant do-it-yourself adaptations to various types of binders that involve minimal cost and a few sewing skills.
+It is worth checking with FTM organizations, FTM internet groups, and FTM web pages for advice on common binding challenges and problems; many guys have come up with brilliant adaptations to various types of binders that involve minimal cost and a few sewing skills.

 Other tips